-The idea: A zipline ride that goes around corners
+The idea: A zipline ride that transfers from cable to rail at speed

 On existing zipline tours, riders stop at each intersection (or turning point) to move to the next section.
 For a zipline trolley to turn corners without stopping, we needed to create brand new technology.

-So, the SWITCHBACK™ was born.
-An innovative system that allows a zipline to transition from cable to rail.
-This transition is important because corner sections must be made from rail, but cable is the cheapest and easiest way to get from A to B. With the powers of cable and rail combined we could make a flexible system that could travel long distances and turn corners – game changer!
+So, the SWITCHBACK® was born.
+An innovative system that allows a zipline to transition from cable to rail and back again at speed.
+Redirecting riders to new paths in a ride layout requires cornering sections made from rail, but cable is the cheapest and easiest way to get from A to B. With the powers of cable and rail combined we could make a flexible system that travels long distances and turns corners: game changer!

 The challenges and answers